Baiaopires/Internship_project/README.md

 ## 4. Graph Representation & GNN Modelling

-*(This is the primary focus of Vinícius's work in the internship.)*

 ### Why Represent Molecules as Graphs?

 Fingerprints and descriptors are fixed-length vectors computed by predetermined algorithms — they compress molecular structure through a lens the algorithm designer chose, not one the model can learn.
 Key limitations: